pivot-access-ltd/bma-offline-docs/src/how-to-enable-dhcp-5132.md

 <!-- "How to enable DHCP" -->
-Management of DHCP and IP ranges is a key element of configuring and managing MAAS.
-This article will help you learn:
+Management of DHCP and IP ranges is a key element of configuring and managing MAAS:

 - [How to manage MAAS DHCP](#heading--how-to-manage-maas-dhcp)
 - [How to manage IP ranges](#heading--how-to-manage-ip-ranges)

-If you need it, you can find a [refresher on DHCP](/t/how-to-set-up-networks/6174#heading--Its-always-DHCP) as part of this documentation set.

-<a href="#heading--how-to-manage-maas-dhcp"><h2 id="heading--how-to-manage-maas-dhcp">How to manage MAAS DHCP</h2></a>

-MAAS enlists and commissions machines through the use of its [load-balancing DHCP server](/t/how-to-enable-high-availability/5120#heading--dhcp-ha) running on an untagged VLAN.
-Although this MAAS-managed DHCP can also be part of the deploy phase, an external DHCP server can optionally be used instead for this purpose.
-If MAAS detects an external DHCP server, it will display it on the rack controller's page, accessible by selecting 'Controllers' from the top menu in the web UI.

-In addition, the machine subnet is usually on the untagged VLAN.
-If not, you will need to route DHCP packets between the subnet and the MAAS-provided DHCP subnet.
-It is also possible to forward DHCP traffic from one VLAN to another using an external DHCP relay service.

-This documentation presupposes that MAAS-managed DHCP is used to enlist and commission machines.
-Using an external DHCP server for enlistment and commissioning may work, but note that this is not supported.
-MAAS cannot manage an external DHCP server, nor can it keep leases synchronised when you return a machine to the pool.
+If needed, you can review an [explanation of MAAS  DHCP](/t/how-to-set-up-networks/6174#heading--Its-always-DHCP) before undertaking to manage or set MAAS DHCP parameters.

 This article will help you learn: